-CORONAVIRUS: Although all face-to-face medical assessments have been suspended (we do not know yet when they will start again) if you have a health condition that affects your ability to work then you should still highlight this to your Work Coach and provide a ‘fit note’ from your doctor.
+CORONAVIRUS: Face-to-face assessments were suspended at the start of the pandemic, but are being reintroduced for some people.
+If you have a health condition that affects your ability to work then you should highlight this to your Work Coach and provide a ‘fit note’ from your doctor.
 You may be found to have a limited capability for work without having to go for a medical assessment – or may have a telephone assessment.
 Even if you do have to wait for a medical assessment, if you are found to have a limited capability for work and are entitled to any extra Universal Credit, this would then be back paid.
 See our Coronavirus pages for more details.

 If you have a health problem that affects your ability to work

 You might get an extra Element if you have a health condition that means you can’t work.

 There are two Elements that could be included in your UC assessment:

 - A Limited Capability for Work (LCW) Element, or

 - A Limited Capability for Work and Work Related Activity (LCWRA) Element.

 Normally to have one of these included in your Universal Credit award you have to have been assessed by the DWP as having a Limited Capability for Work/Work Related Activity – called a Work Capability Assessment.

 |If you were assessed as having Limited Capability for Work, were receiving a benefit (ESA or UC) because of that condition before 3 April 2017, and you still have that condition||£128.89|